EmmanuelCastilloHernandez/CometBot/README.md

 The Comet bot provides basic Discord Bot functionality, like a warning system and other commands to goof around with.
 This is all done using the __***Discord.py***__ library.

 It's modular and runs 24/7 thanks to __***Flask***__ and __***Uptime Robot***__

+The website is coded in HTML and CSS working together.
+The animations are made possible because of [animistia](https://animista.net/play).

 # Features
 > Comet gives other bots like Sniped! a run for its money